Fort Albany (1) |

 (1777, 1781), Hartsdale

 Temporary headquarters for the French Army after arriving in New York.
 Site located along Ridge Road.
-The Odell House (under restoration) at 425 Ridge Road was used as the Officers' quarters.
-Site was also used in 1781.
+The Odell House at 425 Ridge Road was used as the Officers' quarters.
+Site was again used by the French Army in 1781.

 Dobbs' Ferry Forts